DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 **Going electronic: Advantages and issues**
 Advantages of going electronic with publications presenting research are first of all obvious for users: firstly, an ebook allows for copying (and pasting) text in an easy and natural way which has been long desired by researchers, students, and  readers alike.
 Secondly, an obvious but crucial advantage is the possibility of searching within a text.
 Thirdly, a possible advantage is the posibility of embedding the **datasets** employed in the publication itself.
 For publishers a huge advantage has to do with the wider reach and availability of the content.
 Making the text available digitally will increase its spreading, not in the least regarding international outreach, as the ebook offers no limitations on availability.
 Open access publishing further changes the question of availability dramatically.

 Issues which specifically relate to digital research publications lie in referencing.
-With fixed page numbers no longer there, there is no standard way to specifiy the location of the reference.
+With fixed page numbers no longer there, there is no standard way to specify the location of the reference.
 Worth extra thoughts are setting the parameters for the use of and interaction between text and images within a publication.

 Going electronic also opens up new possibilities for creating content.
 Due to the high level of standardised structure, a 'modularization' becomes possible, thereby allowing to go beyond the traditional way of essay writing.
 In particular when authors refer to each other, they often share data, quotations, tables, figures, et cetera.
 Multiple use and reuse of 'modules' will enormously enhance the communication within a community.
 However, this remains a future dream for now as comments and annotations don't stick with (a specific place in) the book like in physical books, which makes sharing difficult.[^Kircz](http://elpub.scix.net/cgi-bin/works/Show?234_elpub2008)